samulisuomi/share-to-hn-pwa/README.md

 ![Demonstration of how the sharing UX looks like on Chrome for Android](https://user-images.githubusercontent.com/3490745/189841748-20040850-0043-4ebf-bb8e-ad8750652777.png)

-In other words, it's a handy mobile alternative for the [official HN bookmarklet](https://news.ycombinator.com/bookmarklet.html).
+In other words, it's a handy mobile alternative for the [official HN bookmarklet](https://news.ycombinator.com/bookmarklet.html) for us who often browse HN on their phone.
 That bookmarklet doesn't work in all mobile browsers, at least not in Chrome for Android.

 ⚠️ The PWA utilizes the experimental `share_target` attribute in the [manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest), which as of September 2022 is only supported by Chrome and Edge.
 Check the up-to-date browser support info at [caniuse.com](https://caniuse.com/mdn-html_manifest_share_target).